darkyzhou/electron-loong64/README.md

 2. Launch a `ghcr.io/darkyzhou/electron-buildtools` container.
 All subsequent steps should be executed inside this container

 3. Update dependencies:
-   - Modify the `DEPS` file in `$BUILD_ROOT/src/electron` to reference the selected Chromium version
    - Run `npx e sync` in `$BUILD_ROOT/src`.
 This will apply all existing patches from the Electron repository

-4. Apply Chromium patches:
+4. Apply patches:
    - Apply the consolidated Chromium patch file (e.g., `chromium-131.0.6778.85.diff`) to `$BUILD_ROOT/src`
    - Resolve any conflicts if they occur

-5. Update patches:

-6. Manage patches using Electron's `npx e patches` command:
+5. Manage patches using Electron's `npx e patches` command:
    > Note: `$BUILD_ROOT/src` is a git repository containing submodules, including `$BUILD_ROOT/src/electron` and *a few folders* in `$BUILD_ROOT/src/third_party`

    1. Commit changes in both the main repository and affected submodules